michel4j/uso/docs/source/user_guide/projects.rst

     A screenshot of the team list on the project page showing the team members and their qualifications/permissions.

-The :guilabel:`Edit Team` tool can be use to add or remove team members.
+The :icon:`bi bi-pencil;Edit Team` tool can be use to add or remove team members.
 All team members must be registered users of the system.
-Use the :guilabel:`Update Team` tool to refresh the list of team members if any of the team members have registered since the last update.
+Use the :icon:`bi bi-person-check;Update Team` tool to refresh the list of team members if any of the team members have registered since the last update.
 These tools are only available to the spokesperson, delegate, or project leader.